 - List: The List widget shows a list of your tasks in a specific list.
 You can complete and create new tasks

-- New task: The New task widget is for creating a new task without opening the app.
+- New task: The New task widget creates a new task without opening the app.

 Microsoft To Do has one widget that can display one of the default lists or a custom list.